Know your rights when shopping online

 When you buy online, you have a cooling-off period of 14 days – starting from the date you receive your item – to cancel the order and get a refund.
 You don’t have to give a reason to cancel, but you will probably have to pay for the cost of returning the item.
 You must return the item within 14 days after you tell the business you want to cancel the order.

 You can’t cancel the order if what you bought was customised or tailor-made, e.g. a leather bag with your partner’s name on it.
-You also can’t cancel if the item cannot be resold for health or hygiene reasons, such as earrings or underwear.
+You also can’t cancel if the item cannot be resold for health protection or hygiene reasons and you unsealed the goods after delivery, this could apply to items such as earrings or underwear.
 Perishable goods, such as fresh food, do not have a cooling-off period either.

 If your order is not delivered